Elektrohermann/Spring_Clean/README.md

 This Project is far from finished, and alot of features will be added.
 Please keep that in mind

-Version 0.1.3
+Version 0.2.0
 Whats new?
-Deleting Thumbnail Cache
+Button to start Cleaning controlled

 Current Cleaning Features:
 1. Delting things in %temp%